WebClub-NITK/blog/_posts/2020-02-16-intermediate-git.md

    `strbuf_getcwd`
 ```

+- It fails to answer any of the above questions.
-- Title is vague.
+- The title is vague.
 How is the _new way_ better or different than existing implementations?
-- First paragraph talks about changes introduced in a previous commit, which is now duplicated across both commits.
+- The first paragraph talks about changes introduced in a previous commit, which are duplicated across both commits.
-- Second paragraph mentions _guaranteed to behave_ - How exactly is that implemented?
+- The second paragraph mentions _guaranteed to behave_ - How exactly is that implemented?
-- A changelog is entirely redundant - Reviewer can see the changes in the diff.
+- A changelog is entirely redundant - The reviewer can see the changes in the diff.

-Here's a much better version for the same commit:
+Here's a better version for the same commit:
 ```
 strbuf: teach strbuf to initialize constant string